rstoetter/ctabledependencymanager-php/README.md

-# The repository \\rstoetter\\ctabledependencymanager
+# The repository \\rstoetter\\ctabledependencymanager-php

 ## description

 The class cTableDependencyManager is the main class of the repository \\rstoetter\\ctabledependencymanager-php.

 The class cTableDependencyManager keeps the various dependencies to a certain target table.
 There can be lots of dependency paths to a certain table in the database.
-The dependencies can consist of many tables, which establish the dependency between the source table and the target table.
-Self-referencing tables are considered, too
+The dependency paths can consist of many tables, which establish the dependency between the source table and the target table.
+Self-referencing tables are considered, too.

 Actually merely dependencies of a mysql database are supported

 The class \\rstoetter\\ctabledependencymanager\\cTableDependencyManager keeps all dependencies of the database, which refer to a certain target table

 ## helper classes